cubderubik/Memo_App/README.md

-# Memo-App by Pol Sances
+# Memo-App by Cub de Rubik

 ***IMPORTANT***
 You must download all the files and keep them all in the same folder in order to succesfully execute this app.